WCSCourses/AMR_2026/course_modules_2026/Introduction_to_command_line/Commandline_exercises.md

     c) What is the difference with the `grep -cw "the" alice.txt` and the command you wrote in the previous question?

-6. The `samplefasta.fasta` is a file with DNA sequences in FASTA format (we discussed this in the previous module).
+## Question 9: The `samplefasta.fasta` is a file with DNA sequences in FASTA format (we discussed this in the previous module).
 Reminder, this is their structure:

 ```